YaraHassan20/Titanic-Dataset/README.md

-# Titanic-Dataset
+# Titanic

-Titanic - Machine Learning from Disaster.
+Titanic - Machine Learning from Disaster: https://www.kaggle.com/c/titanic

 This is a GROUP PROJECT for 'Data Mining and Analytics' academic course taught at the Faculty of Computers and Data Science, Alexandria University.